msanders/cider/README.md

         }
     }

+Cider also supports YAML if you'd like to add comments to either of these.
 To see how this works out in practice, feel free to take a look at [my dotfiles](https://github.com/msanders/dotfiles).

 ## Backup your existing setup